-One in four people will get shingles in their lifetime.
+One in four of us will get shingles in your lifetime.
 Almost all adults in the UK have had chickenpox.
 Shingles is caused by the same virus as chickenpox, the varicella zoster virus.
-The virus can reactivate later in life to cause shingles.
+The virus can reactivate later in life to cause you shingles.

 Shingles infection can cause

 - A painful rash (of fluid filled blisters in one area of the body)

 Sometimes shingles affects your eyes or the skin around your eyes, this can cause you severe pain or at worst, even blindness.